Cin-1/Cin-1/README.md

 SCRUM team work - Final proyect at SoyHenry

 * [Henryapp](https://github.com/miguehernaandez/Henryapp): It is an application developed using React, MaterialUI, Apollo Client and Graphql in the frontend and MongoDB, Mongoose and Apollo Server in the back end.
-This app was developing by an instance of SoyHenry bootcamp, it is intended to be used in the future by SoyHenry.
+This app was developed in an instance of SoyHenry bootcamp, it is intended to be used by the future studens in SoyHenry.

 * [React/Redux](https://github.com/Cin-1/ReactRedux)